8Altair/SwagLabs_testing/README.md

 # SwagLabs_testing
-Automatization testing of SauceDemo website
+Automation testing of SauceDemo website

-Automatization testing of SauceDemo website by SwagLabs
+Automation testing of SauceDemo website by SwagLabs

 This project uses Selenium and TestNG for testing the quality of the SauceDemo website.
 The code is written in Java as a Maven project.